Nexmo/nexmo-developer/_documentation/client-sdk/in-app-voice/contact-center-overview.md

 In these guide, you’ll learn how to build an application with contact center features.

 Your contact center application has 2 agents: `Jane` and `Joe`, that are users of your client side application.
-Your agents makes and receives in-app calls, whereas the caller can use a regular phone.
+Your agents make and receive in-app calls, whereas the caller can use a regular phone.

-To achieve this, this guide consist of three parts your should implement:
+To achieve that, this guide consists of three parts:

 1. [**A server-side application**](#1-set-up-your-backend), for fundamental server-side functionalities, such as managing users and authorization.
 This is implemented with[Conversation API.](/conversation/overview).